Anthems of Rebellion

 Anthems of Rebellion is the fifth studio album by Swedish melodic death metal band Arch Enemy.
 This was the first Arch Enemy album to feature clean vocals.
 The clean vocals were sung by Christopher Amott on "End of the Line" and "Dehumanization".

 A music video was produced for the album's single, "We Will Rise", which saw moderate airing on Headbangers Ball and Uranium.
 It featured a legion of people racing across a beach under a darkened sky.
 According to the band, one of the participants in the video hurt an ankle considerably in leaping off a large hill but did not sue.

 A video was also produced for Dead Eyes See No Future, which consisted of a live performance.
 The song also appeared on the Alone in the Dark Original Soundtrack.

+The songs "Dehumanization", "Leader of the Rats", "End of the Line", and "Instinct" can be heard on the MTV reality series Viva La Bam; End of the Line is heard in the season 2 episode Mardi Gras, Pt.
+1.

 Release

 At its time of release, Anthems of Rebellion gave Century Media its then highest first-week Soundscan sales in the United States, and later became one of the top ten best-selling albums under the record label.